 Dragonfly Occupational Therapy Activity

 These dragonfly crafts are so versatile they could be used as a simple occupational therapy craft activity, an assembly activity, a game-like activity, or any combination.
-Take a look at all of the crafty fun that can be had with these fun flying creations.

 Dragonfly Craft - A Fun Occupational Therapy Activity

-as a take home occupational therapy craft encourages skill development during the making process
+Using the dragonfly as a take home occupational therapy craft encourages skill development during the making process with the end product being used for play or display.

-The child could make one dragonfly or a group of dragonflies with the focus of the activity being on coloring and cutting which addresses a child’s fine motor coordination, manipulation and grasp, distal control, bilateral coordination and visual motor skills.
+The child could make one dragonfly or a group of dragonflies with the focus of the activity being on coloring and cutting which addresses a child’s fine motor coordination, manipulation and grasp, distal control, bilateral coordination and visual motor skills

 Related: For more bilateral coordination activities like this one, try some of the ideas on our list of Winter Bilateral Coordination Activities.